-MTA Long Island Bus ceased operations effective December 31, 2011, and is engaged now only in wind-down activities.
+The President of the MTA Metropolitan Suburban Bus Authority and senior management are listed wind-down activities.
 Prior to December 31, 2011, pursuant to a Lease and Operating Agreement with Nassau County, MTA Long Island Bus for decades provided bus services to Nassau County.
+In

-In April 2011, the MTA Board authorized the termination of the Lease and Operating Agreement, and thereafter Nassau County entered into a contract with a private operator, which assumed responsibility for the services previously provided by MTA Long Island Bus, commencing January 1, 2012.
+Demetrius Crichlow President, MTA Bus Company David Farber VP & General Counsel thereafter Nassau County entered into a contract with a private operator, which assumed responsibility for the services previously provided by MTA Long Island Bus, commencing January 1,